Science, technology, engineering and medicine (STEM)

 If you can get hold of it, this volume is still useful as a quick reference and a more accessible guide.
 Covers all three major taxonomic divisions (bacteriological, botanical and zoological), but author is a botanist and so perhaps most useful for botanists in clarifying complexities and technicalities of biological nomenclature.

-The Plant List: A working list of all plant species is incredibly useful – it's an up-to-date list of botanical scientific names and also provides the (out-of-date) synonyms that you may come across.
+The World Flora Online: An online flora of all known plants is incredibly useful – it's an up-to-date list of botanical scientific names and also provides the (out-of-date) synonyms that you may come across.